MenacingPerson/Multiplicative/README.md

 ## Optional mods

+Marked optional because some might not want them

 ```
 Voices of Wynn // Not in modpack, add seperately
 Wynntils
 ```

 ## Mods removed from Additive

+Because I didn't like these/they conflicted with another mod

 ```
 Capes